Anatase Value, Price, and Jewelry Information

 |Crystallography||Tetragonal; crystals pyramidal, striated; also tabular and prismatic.|

-|Colors||Black, red-brown, brown, deep indigo-blue; colorless to grayish, greenish, blue-green, lavender, Banding due to zonal growth often visible.|
+|Colors||Black, red-brown, brown, blue, deep indigo-blue; colorless to grayish, greenish, blue-green, lavender, pale yellow, yellow brown.
+Banding due to zonal growth often visible.|

 |Luster||Adamantine, sometimes slightly metallic.|

 |Transparency||Translucent to transparent (rare).
 Pyramidal crystals or gems with dark tones may appear almost opaque.|

 |Absorption Spectrum||Not diagnostic.|

 |Optics||o = 2.534-2.564; e = 2.488-2.497.
 Uniaxial (-).
 See "Identifying Characteristics" below.|

 |Etymology||From the Greek anatasis for “extension,” since the anatase “octahedron” is really a tetragonal bipyramid and, thus, elongated with respect to the octahedron of the isometric system.
 Octahedrite alludes to this “double pyramid” shape.
 Oisanite references the type locality, St Christophe-en-Oisans, France.|